isomerpages/moe-sshideasfestival/_events/Launch Week/(27 Feb) From Passion to Prosperity: Prototyping Satellite Creative Community Labs for Social Impact.md

 <td rowspan="1" colspan="1">
 <p>As Singapore faces a rapidly ageing population, it is imperative to find
 sustainable ways to support active, connected and inclusive communities for all ages.
-Arts- and design-led community initiatives are serve as powerful platforms that promote active participation, self-expression and wellbeing.
+Arts- and design-led community initiatives serve as powerful platforms that promote active participation, self-expression and wellbeing.
 Additionally, the arts are an effective medium for intercultural, intergenerational and inclusive learning that facilitates meaningful interactions, promoting